08 Feb Horse Facts: 50 Fun Horse Facts You Haven’t Heard

 Equine Assisted Therapy continues to grow in popularity as a great treatment method for a wide variety of mental health issues.
 Horses can teach trust, respect, communication, and boost the confidence of their riders!
 Equestrians have known the benefits of riding for years but we are glad that others are learning to appreciate our world as well.

+I hope you’ve enjoyed these 50 interesting horse facts!
 We have many more articles that share fun facts and interesting information about horses.
 You can read more here.

 P.S.
-Save this to your “Horses” board!
+Save this to your “Horse” board!